CAPUF-Embedded/CH32V003-DEV-KIT-Hardware/README.md

 - USB-A to USB-C Cable
 - WCHLinkE Programmer

-NOTE: The package includes the above so the developer can fully evaluate CH32V003 MCU without buying anything else.
+**NOTE**: The package includes the above so the developer can fully evaluate CH32V003 MCU without buying anything else.

 # How do you start learning MCU Programming?
 A Complete CH32V003 Programming Tutorial is available [here](https://pallavaggarwal.in/2023/10/01/ch32v003-low-cost-mcu-programming/).
 This is still a work in progress (WIP), so more tutorials will be published soon.